 Navigator contains information and in some cases images relating to items in the RAF Museum collection.
 While it is not a complete catalogue, it does offer you an opportunity to search and discover more about the variety of objects we hold.
-To help you there are listings of current subject areas and updates in What's New.
+To help you there are listings of current subject areas and updates in 'Collection Highlights'.
 To introduce our collections we have compiled a small selection of highlights below...

 Alongside regular training, members of the RAF also received training in escape and evasion.
 MI9 was set up to provide this training during the Second World War, and it was also the provider of escape aids to Prisoners of War.
 Often manufacturers were commandeered under the Official Secrets Act to put escape and evasion materials into goods as they were produced.